 Impact and Result

-- Start the workforce planning journey by designing the process and planning for the different stakeholders and analyses that will be involved.
+- Start the workforce planning journey by designing the process and planning for the different people and analyses that will be involved.

 - Implement a clear and straightforward workforce planning process aligned with organizational capabilities and maturity to make workforce planning achievable and attain the benefits of this strategic planning process.